tsunami643/blogdraft/_posts/2023-10-05-ti12-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

-**How did this roster happen?** While on the brink of contemplating retirement when Quincy Crew/Soniqs imploded after last TI, Quinn was given the opportunity to export himself to this Western European team taking the place of former midlaner BOOM.
+**How did this roster happen?** While on the brink of contemplating retirement when Quincy Crew/Soniqs disintegrated after last TI, Quinn was given the opportunity to export himself to this Western European team taking the place of former midlaner BOOM.
 Meanwhile, BOOM went to Secret and Secret went boom.

 **How was their DPC year?** 2140 points